HerculesWS/Hercules/README.md

 Table of Contents
 ---------
-* 1 What is Hercules?
+1. What is Hercules?
-* 2 Prerequisites
+2. Prerequisites
-* 3 Installation
+3. Installation
-* 4 Troubleshooting
+4. Troubleshooting
-* 5 Helpful Links
+5. Helpful Links
-* 6 More Documentation
+6. More Documentation

 What is Hercules?
 -----------------
-Hercules is a collaborative software development project revolving around the creation of a robust Massively Multiplayer Online Role Playing Game (MMORPG) server package.
+Hercules is a collaborative software development project revolving around the creation of a robust Massively Multiplayer Online Role-Playing Game (MMORPG) server package.
 Written in C, the program is very versatile and provides NPCs, warps and modifications.
 The project is jointly managed by a group of volunteers located around the world as well as a tremendous community providing